Skip to content

 An array of column names that form the primary key of the table you are syncing into.
 Used for updates and deletes.

-Optional identifier for the shape subscription - if provided the stream state will be persisted along with the data in order to allow resuming the stream between sessions.
+Identifier for the shape subscription - If not null, stream state will be persisted along with the data in order to allow resuming the stream between sessions.

 • useCopy: boolean